 A generous grant from Global Force for Healing (GFH) is helping HHP ensure the security of our mothers and babies in the rural Southeast as Covid-19 mounts its attack.
 The grant of almost $2,000 from GFH's from their Rapid Response Fund will help arm our clinic against the pandemic with public health education, testing, PPE, supplementary nutrition, oxygen, pulse oximetry and more.
 Thank you, GFH, an organization that pulses compassion into every heartbeat.

 WELCOME TO THE FAMILY

 Bb ki fek fet yeswa nan CSUG a 7 te 30!
 Look who just came into the world!
 An extra special gift for the holidays, proudly delivered by the beaming mom with help from Hispañola Health Partners staff at the Mare-Joffrey regional medical center.
 Felisitasyon!

-As 2019 draws near, our regional clinic is developing an excellent local reputation -- so much that MSPP has widened our services.
+Our regional clinic is developing an excellent local reputation -- so much that MSPP has widened our services.
 Look for vaccines, family planning, and testing for key infectious diseases soon.